czl9707/notes-n-writings/note/by/developer/email_domain_infrastructure.md

 This is just for understanding.
 It is really discouraged to implement and self-host email server, because the deliverability challenges involved.

 - Major email providers (like Gmail, Outlook) use sophisticated filters which requires a clean IP reputation residential IP or any IP on public cloud can easily be tagged as spammers.
-- Email sender server require Reverse DNS lookup capability, which is mostly relying on Internet service providers.
+- Email sender server require [Reverse DNS Lookup](note/by/developer/domain_name_server.md#Reverse%20DNS%20Lookup) capability, which is mostly relying on Internet service providers to populate `PTR` record.

 Emails are data defined in `.eml` file format.
 Which is separate standard defined apart from delivering Protocols.